Orlando Health/Amtrak station: Service in peak years

 For a period after a strike on the Florida East Coast Railway interrupted service on its coastal route, from 1964 to 1968, the ACL and its successor, the SCL, ran trains making local stops down the Atlantic Coast from Jacksonville to Miami, notably including a stop in Orlando.
 This provided the first direct rail service from Orlando to Miami.

-Service in Amtrak years
+Amtrak

 Amtrak continued the Champion, and also added a St. Petersburg section to the Silver Star that also called at Orlando.
 Until 1979, the St. Petersburg section of the Chicago-originating Floridian stopped in Orlando as well.
 The Champion was folded into the Silver Meteor in 1979, and both it and the Silver Star continued to serve Orlando via Tampa Bay sections (which terminated in St. Petersburg before 1984 and in Tampa after 1984).